Miami Pop Festival (May 1968): The festival

 An estimated 25,000 people attended this event.
 Bands featured at the festival included The Jimi Hendrix Experience, The Mothers of Invention, Blue Cheer, Chuck Berry, John Lee Hooker, The Crazy World of Arthur Brown, Blues Image, Charles Austin Group, and Evil.
 The opening act on Saturday was a little-known group called The Package, and the closing act was The Jimi Hendrix Experience.
-The second part of what was originally scheduled as a two-day event, Sunday's concert was rained out, but there was at least one beneficial result — it inspired Hendrix to write "Rainy Day, Dream Away."
+The second part of what was scheduled as a two-day event, Sunday's concert was rained out, but there was at least one beneficial result — it inspired Hendrix to write "Rainy Day, Dream Away."

 Media

 On November 5, 2013, a CD and DVD were released containing the first available audio and film of the Experience at the festival.
-The CD, The Jimi Hendrix Experience: Miami Pop Festival, contains about an hour of previously unreleased music.
-The DVD, Jimi Hendrix: Hear My Train A Comin’, features a two-hour documentary on Hendrix’s life, including previously-unseen film of Hendrix and the band at the Miami festival, as well as some extras with additional footage from the festival.
-The documentary was also broadcast in the US on November 5, 2013, by the Public Broadcasting Service as part of its American Masters series.
+The CD The Jimi Hendrix Experience: Miami Pop Festival contains about an hour of previously unreleased music.
+The DVD,Jimi Hendrix: Hear My Train a Comin’ features a two-hour documentary on Hendrix’s life, including previously unseen film of Hendrix and the band at the Miami festival as well as some extras with additional footage from the festival.
+The documentary was also broadcast in the U.S. on November 5, 2013 by the Public Broadcasting Service as part of its American Masters series.